 –> Exercise 8

-Hard code these three inner gray rectangles inside a 200×200 sized canvas.
+Code these three inner gray rectangles inside a 200×200 sized canvas on white background.

-Next, play around with these 3 squares using variables, functions and assignment operators.
+Next, play around with these 3 squares using custom variables and assignment operators to make something new.

 Change their colors and positions, then add motion.
 Use more than one variable and assignment operator.